MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/make-self.md

 ---

 # winrt::make_self function template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A factory method that returns a [com_ptr](com-ptr.md) to an instance of the implementation type for a runtime class.
-For an explanation of the implementation type and projected type concepts, see [Implementation and projected types for a C++/WinRT runtime class](/windows/uwp/cpp-and-winrt-apis/ctors-runtimeclass-activation).
+For an explanation of the implementation type and projected type concepts, see [Consume APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/consume-apis.md) and [Author APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/author-apis.md).
 Also see [make](make.md).

 If you're authoring a runtime class then, from within the same compilation unit, you can use **make_self** to construct an instance of the implementation type for the runtime class.
 Assign the return value from **make_self** to a [com_ptr](com-ptr.md) of your implementation type so that you manage the lifetime of the object appropriately.